 Containerization is a lightweight kind of virtualization that encapsulates an application’s source code and all of its dependencies in a container image that can be deployed to multiple environments without additional configuration.

-#6 Kubernetes: An orchestration platform that takes container management to the next level.
-It works well with Docker to help group containers in logical units.
+An orchestration platform that takes container management to the next level.
+It works well with Docker to help group containers into logical units.
 One can easily manage the “n” number of containers.
 The automation tools DevOps allow automating and scheduling the distribution across the cluster.
 It monitors everything to prevent mishaps and redistributes the containers efficiently.

 Continuous Integration & Continuous Deployment Tools

 The software development lifecycle has constant phases of integrating new advancements and deploying on the dedicated platform responsively.
-In DevOps culture, these two practices are combined to enable teams for an effective, reliable, and frequent software release.
+In DevOps culture, these two practices are combined to enable teams to an effective, reliable, and frequent software releases.

 Configuration Management Tools